Intrahepatic Cholestasis of Pregnancy (ICP)?

 Helpline available at various times.
 See their website for time and contact numbers

 A support resource for people in the UK affected by OC and those wanting to find out more about the disorder.
-OC Support provides general information and the latest research on OC, with testimonies from people with OC, a discussion forum and helpline.
+ICP Support provides general information and the latest research on ICP, with testimonies from people with ICP, a discussion forum and helpline.

 Sands (Stillbirth and Neonatal Death Society)